isene/hyperlist.vim/README.md

 the "Enter" ("CR") key while the cursor is on a HyperList reference to jump to that destination in a HyperList.
 Use "n" after a "gr" to verify that the reference destination is unique.
-A reference can be in the list or to a file by the use of <file:/pathto/filename>,
+A reference can be in the list or to a file by the use of <file:/pathto/filename> or an relative reference such as <-4> to reference four items/lines up the list.

 Whenever you jump to a reference in this way, the mark "'" is set at the point you jumped from so that you may easily jump back by hitting "''" (single